gianndev/mussel/README.md

 You can find a detailed tutorial to learn how Mussel works [here](/doc/Tutorial.md).

+For detailed information on the individual libraries of the Standard Library, you can consult the dedicated file [here](/doc/Standard_Library.md).

 ## Practical Example

 You can find some examples of Mussel code in the [examples](/examples/) folder.